Oxford–AstraZeneca COVID-19 vaccine: Medical uses

 The Oxford–AstraZeneca COVID19 vaccine is used to provide protection against infection by the SARS-CoV-2 virus in order to prevent COVID-19 in adults aged 18 years and older.
 The medicine is administered by two 0.5 ml doses given by intramuscular injection into the deltoid muscle (upper arm).
 The initial course consists of two doses with an interval of 4 to 12 weeks between doses.
 The World Health Organization (WHO) recommends an interval of 8 to 12 weeks between doses for optimal efficacy.

 As of August 2021, there is no evidence that a third booster dose is needed to prevent severe disease in healthy adults.

 Effectiveness

-Preliminary data from a study in Brazil with 61 million individuals from January to June 2021, indicate that the effectiveness against infection, hospitalization and death is similar between most age groups, but protection against all these outcomes is significantly reduced in those aged 90 year of age or older, attributable to immunosenescence.
+Preliminary data from a study in Brazil with 61 million individuals from January to June 2021, indicate that the effectiveness against infection, hospitalisation and death is similar between most age groups, but protection against all these outcomes is significantly reduced in those aged 90 year of age or older, attributable to immunosenescence.

 A vaccine is generally considered effective if the estimate is ≥50% with a >30% lower limit of the 95% confidence interval.
 Effectiveness is generally expected to slowly decrease over time.